steparrik/steparrik/README.md

-# Backend Java Developer 💻
+# WHOAMI ---> Backend Java Developer 💻

 My name is Stepan, I develop server applications and RESTful APIs.
 I focus on creating productive and scalable services built on a microservice architecture.